imagineLife/big-site/content/mongo/rando-questions.md

 The search will find results that include any of the words in the `$search` string.

 Inserting a doc in a collection always includes the `_id` field.
 When the developer does not include an `_id` field/value, mongo auto-creates one.

+### Data and Data Modeling

+Mongo can represent data relationships like

+- 1-Many
+- Many-Many
+- Graphs

 Wired tiger has features: